bnclabs/gostore/api/README.md

 * Define Index operations, like, Upsert, CAS, Delete, and Get, Range.
 * Index iteration.
 * Snapshotted index.
-* Clock operations, for index that include time order for Index operations.
 * Types and constants to batch several write-operations on an index instance.
 * Index Node abstractions, each entry in an index is encapsulated as node.
 * Node read/write/metadata operations.